 Penalty: $5 000.

+[Regulation 84W inserted in Gazette 19 Sep 2006 p.
+3757-8.]

+84X.
+Responsibilities of export depot operators if animal is born at export depot

-(8) If an animal is born on, or while being moved to, an export depot the export depot operator must as soon as practicable after its birth or movement to the depot, as the case may be, and before it is sold or otherwise moved from the depot, apply an approved eartag to the animal.
+If an animal is born on, or while being moved to, an export depot the export depot operator must as soon as practicable after its birth or movement to the depot, as the case may be, and before it is sold or otherwise moved from the depot, apply an approved eartag to the animal.

 Penalty: $5 000.